Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 === Value Function
 #todo("same as action-utility function")
 The value function represents the expected return of a given state under a policy.
-It is often expressed as:
+It is expressed as:
 $ V(s) = EE[ sum_(t=0)^(infinity) gamma^t r_t | s_0 = s, pi ] $
 where $V(s)$ is the value function, $E$ is the expected value, $gamma$ is the discount factor, and $r_t$ is the reward at time $t$.